About Dutch health care

 - If you use any prescribed medication or you are diagnosed with a chronic disease it is important to bring a medical report from your previous doctor.

-- Take into account that the GP office needs at least 24 hours to process your registration.
+- Take into account that the general practitioner office needs at least 24 hours to process your registration.

 - Find a pharmacy for prescription medicine.